 Carpenter’s home run in 8th send Cardinals over Marlins 3-2

-Carpenter also extended his streak of reaching base safely to 26 games, tying a career high and is the longest active string in the majors.
+Carpenter connected for the fourth time in five games and increased his career high for home runs.
+He also extended his streak of reaching base safely to 26 games, the longest active string in the majors.

 Miles Mikolas (12-3) pitched seven innings, allowing two runs and five hits.